Conal84/carlet/README.md

 ### Structure
-I wnat to use bright but neutral colors to attract users from a variety of demographics to the website.
+I want to use bright but neutral colors to attract users from a variety of demographics to the website.
 ![Color Palette](/static/docs/Carlet_color_palette.png)

 ### Surface